meitnerium/MEDYS-G/README.md

 To compile the code, the following command must be executed:

 - aclocal
+- mkdir build-aux
 - automake --add-missing
 - autoconf
 - ./configure
 - make